ngblaylock/documentation/ssg/eleventy.md

 Layouts are where Eleventy's power comes from.
 Unlike Nuxt, Eleventy is not opinionated about the JavaScript framework that you choose.
 You can use jQuery with Bootstrap 4 without needing to worry about colliding with Vue.

 1. Create a `_includes` folder in the root direcory.
 2. Add a layout.
-You can call it whatever you want, but probably go with something like `default.njk`.
+You can call it whatever you want, but probably go with something like `default.liquid`.
 3. In the frontmatter, you just need to specify the layout.

 ### Example Bootstrap Starter

-#### /_includes/default.njk
+Create a new file called `/_includes/default.liquid`.

 ``` html
 <!DOCTYPE html>